wady101/Tryst_2017/README.md

 ```

 Bay is where we transferred the rings to the water bot.
+For meeting such demanding requirements we used : an Arduino Mega, 12V Lead Acid Batteries and a custom built motor driver.
+This was done using this site as a refernce : [H-Bridge Motor Drivers](http://www.bristolwatch.com/ele/h_bridge.htm)
 Also the remote control was done using the [MIT App Inventor](http://appinventor.mit.edu/explore/)

 ### Status and content of this repo